obestwalter/i3configger/docs/concept.md

 #### Automatic selection for hostname

 At the moment there is one special name that I deem useful to be populated differently, which is `hostname`.
-If you have `partials` in you `config.d` that follow the scheme `hostname.<whatever>.conf` they will automatically be chosen if your hostname matches `whatever`.
+If you have `partials` in your `config.d` that follow the scheme `hostname.<value>.conf` the one will automatically be chosen that matches your current hostname the value (or none if none matches).

 #### deactivate partials in `config.d`